Books and literature for screenwriting glossary

 Call Sheet

-A daily production document listing the shoot date, call times, scenes being filmed, cast needed, crew assignments, and location details.
-Distributed ...
+A daily production document listing the shoot date, call times, scenes being filmed, cast needed, crew assignments, and ...

 Camera Angle